Curriculum Master Business Informatics

 Learning Outcomes:

-Students have a sound knowledge of the changes and risks in the business environment that companies and business decision-makers face.
+Alumni have a sound knowledge of the changes and risks in the business environment that companies and business decision-makers face.
 The focus is on the changing framework conditions of entrepreneurial activity: the internationalisation of economic activities, deeper market integration, the emergence of new competitors and the importance of digitalisation for international economic relations.
-The students are able to recognise, analyse and evaluate the risks and opportunities for management resulting from the international environment in a decision-oriented manner.
+The alumni are able to recognise, analyse and evaluate the risks and opportunities for management resulting from the international environment in a decision-oriented manner.

 Superior module: